kilpkonn/msc-thesis/main.typ

 One of the most common examples of static methods are `Vec::new()` and `Default::default()`.

 As a performance optimization we qurey the `impl` block for types that we have previously queried from the lookup table but not found.
-This is because we figured that the most common usecase for static methods is the factory method design pattern described in @design-patterns-elements-of-reusable-oo-software.
+This is because we figured that the most common use case for static methods is the factory method design pattern described in @design-patterns-elements-of-reusable-oo-software.
 Similarly to "Impl method" tactic we ignore all the methods that have more than 1 generic parameter either at the `impl` or the method level.
-The motivation is the same as for the "Impl method" tactic but as the static methods are more rare and we wanthed the tactic to also work on container types such as `Vec<T>` we decided to raise the thresold to 1.
+The motivation is the same as for the "Impl method" tactic but as the static methods are rarer and we wanted the tactic to also work on container types such as `Vec<T>` we decided to raise the threshold to 1.

 = Results (week 7-8)